hawkeye64/admin-dash/readme.md

 ## Changes

+* Added support for APP_NAME in the .env file.
 * Added support for Email Confirmation on Registration
     * User is not logged in automatically after completing Registration.
     * User is not allowed to login until confirmation is completed.